 Throwing shade and breaking limbs

-Many years ago, my vegetable garden was 25′ x 40′, but the neighbour’s two oak trees eventually shaded the area so much, that I had to reduce the size of the garden by half.
+Many years ago, my vegetable garden was 25′ x 40′, but the neighbor’s two oak trees eventually shaded the area so much, that I had to reduce the size of the garden by half.
 Plants weren’t getting enough light, and the falling oak leaves contained tannic acid, which is highly acidic and bad for both soil and plants.

 So now that adequate sunlight and those nasty, acidic leaves were no longer an issue, I started working on expanding the vegetable garden – back to it’s original 25′ x 40′ size.